HorizonCode/bpy-web/README.md

 ## Contributing

-We welcome contributions from the community to help improve bpy-web.
+We welcome contributions from the community to help improving bpy-web.
 If you'd like to contribute, please follow these guidelines:

 - Fork the repository and create your branch from `main`.
 - Make your contributions, ensuring adherence to coding standards and practices.